 Overview

-This Arts and Culture - Design Cultures MA programme offered at Vrije Universiteit Amsterdam raises the following questions: What makes a design iconic?
+This Arts and Culture - Design Cultures programme offered at Vrije Universiteit Amsterdam raises these questions: What makes a design iconic?
 How is design used to construct national identity?
 How can we approach design from a post-colonial, ecological and feminist perspective?
-How do designers think?
-Why does the very same object mean different things to different users?
+How do designers think and work?
+How can the very same object mean different things to different users?
+What is the future of design?

 Entering the job market